Preventing High Blood Pressure the Natural Way

 Here is how SANE foods work to help you permanently lose weight:

 The body is an amazingly complex machine, with your brain, digestive system, and hormones all working together to stabilize your weight.
 Specifically, they continually communicate with each other to synchronize the activities that automatically maintain body fat at a specific level.
-This is your setpoint weight.
+This is your setpoint weight, which is the number on the scale your weight tends to hover around, give or take a few pounds.

 Think of it like the thermostat in your house.
 Because of this thermostat, your heating or air conditioning system keeps your home at whatever temperature the thermometer “thinks” it should be at.
 Similarly, your setpoint weight stimulates or suppresses your appetite and raises or lowers your metabolism based on how much fat it “thinks” you should store.
 This system ensures that you’ll never become too fat or too thin.